oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/banked_memory_system/README.md

 ## Key Implementation Details

-The sample design shows access to a 2-dimensional FIFO buffer, `array2d`, implemented in on-chip memory.
-The design performs a read-modify-write on this buffer in the `col` loop, which should have an initiation interval of 1.
-The fully-unrolled `row` loop accesses an entire dimension of the buffer in **the same clock cycle**.
+The design in this tutorial accesses a 2-dimensional FIFO buffer, `array2d`, which is implemented in on-chip memory.
+The design performs a read-modify-write on this buffer in the `col` loop, which is constrained to have an initiation interval of 1.
+The fully-unrolled `row` loops each access an entire dimension of the buffer in **the same clock cycle**.

 ```c++
 struct NaiveKernel {